Jarren Duran Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.00 team ERA that ranks 11th across all MLB pitching staffs.
+- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.05).

-- Cubs pitchers combine to surrender 88 home runs (one per game), the second-fewest in the league.
+- Cubs pitchers combine to give up 94 home runs (one per game), the fifth-fewest in the league.

-- Hendricks makes the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- Stroman aims for his 10th victory when he makes the start for the Cubs, his 20th of the season.
+He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander threw 5 2/3 innings against the New York Yankees, allowing four earned runs while surrendering 10 hits.
+- In his most recent appearance on Thursday, July 6 against the Milwaukee Brewers, the righty went five innings, giving up four earned runs while surrendering four hits.

-- In nine games this season, the 33-year-old has a 3.21 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.